California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 Are you searching for a common but different group of snakes in California?
 It would be best if you considered the coachwhip snake.

 The Coachwhip snake is one of the most common snakes you can easily see roaming around.
-They are mostly seen in oil palms, grasslands, farms, and woodlands.
+It is mostly found in oil palms, grasslands, farms, and woodlands.

 Because of their bulky eyes, they have great eyesight.
 These sets of different snakes in California are very aggressive and fast.